U.S. envoy says no hostile intent toward North Korea, calls for talks | Law-Order

 U.S. envoy says no hostile intent toward North Korea, calls for talks

-The United States does not have hostile intent toward Pyongyang and is open to meeting any time and any place, Washington's special envoy for North Korea said on Monday during a visit to South Korea.
+The United States has no hostile intent toward Pyongyang and is open to meeting any time and any place, Washington's special envoy for North Korea said on Monday during a visit to South Korea.
 Sung Kim arrived in Seoul on Saturday for a four-day visit.

 The visit comes as a brief thaw in inter-Korean relations in July gave way to a new standoff over U.S.-South Korean military exercises that North Korea has warned could trigger a security crisis.
 "The United States does not have hostile intent toward (North Korea)," Kim told reporters after meeting with his South Korean counterpart, Noh Kyu-duk.

-"The ongoing (U.S.-South Korea) combined military exercises are longstanding, routine, and purely defensive in nature and support the security of both our countries," Noh said the pair discussed possible humanitarian aid to North Korea, as well ways to restart stalled denuclearisation talks.
+"The ongoing (U.S.-South Korea) combined military exercises are longstanding, routine, and purely defensive in nature and support the security of both our countries."
+Noh said the two discussed possible humanitarian aid to North Korea, as well as ways to restart stalled denuclearisation talks.

 The U.S. envoy is expected to meet with Russian Deputy Foreign Minister Igor Morgulov on Tuesday in Seoul.
 The nine-day joint military exercise began on Aug.
 16, with silence so far from North Korean state media despite fears that the country could conduct a missile test or take other actions to underscore its disapproval.

-The United States is supportive of efforts to improve ties between the two Koreas and remains open to direct talks with North Korea, Kim said.
+The United States supports efforts to improve ties between the two Koreas and remains open to direct talks with Pyongyang, Kim said.
 "I continue to stand ready to meet with my North Korean counterparts anywhere at any time," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)